Cancer Research UK logo.

 Survival by stage

 There are different types of pancreatic cancer.
 Most pancreatic cancers are the exocrine type.
 This means that they start in cells that produce pancreatic digestive juices.
-The survival information in this section excludes survival by stage for pancreatic endocrine tumours.
-This can be found further down this page.
+The survival information in this section does not include survival by stage for pancreatic neuroendocrine cancers.
+These cancers start in the cells.
+Survival statistics for these cancers can be found further down this page.

 The information below comes from a large study looking at the cancer registries of 7 countries.
 Cancer registries collect information about a person’s cancer directly from hospitals and healthcare professionals.